State and Federal Compliance for Lead Gen and Telemarketing In 2025

 Do Not Call Compliance and Disclosure Requirements

 Illinois requires telemarketers to adhere to both the state and federal Do Not Call (DNC) lists.
-Illinois also mandates disclosure requirements for seller identity and nature of call.
+It also mandates disclosure requirements regarding seller identity and the nature of the call.

 Restricted Call Hours

-Illinois restricts telemarketing calls to certain hours, allowing calls only between 8:00 AM and 9:00 PM.
-All calls must be made within these hours, regardless of the time zone of the caller or recipient.
+Illinois restricts telemarketing calls to certain hours, allowing calls only between 8:00 a.m. and 9:00 p.m.
+All calls must be made within these hours, regardless of the caller's or recipient's time zone.

 Fines and Penalties